-This is an abbreviated list of definitions for words or terms particularly relevant to this Compliance Document.
+This is an abbreviated list of definitions for words or terms particularly relevant to this Approved Document.
 The definitions for any other italicised words may be found in the New Zealand Building Code Handbook.

-Adequate Adequate to achieve the objectives of the Building Code.
+Adequate Adequate to achieve the objectives of the building code.

-Alter in relation to a building, includes to rebuild, re-erect, repair, enlarge and extend the building.
+Alter in relation to a building, includes to rebuild, re-erect, repair, enlarge and extend; and alteration has a corresponding meaning.